The Power Emini Momentum Target System runs on the -M tabs in the Power Emini Desktop Alert Software.

 3.)
 Initial Protective Stop

 When a Trade Price Barrier alert is issued by the system an Initial Protective Stop will be generated.
 This is a hard stop that you should place which protects against catastrophic loss should we see a runaway market against us.
-(Note: The initial system stops can be 5-8 ES points which is wider than what we use in other strategies which utilize much tighter stops.)
+(Note: The initial system stops can be 5-8 ES points which is wider than what we use for Scalping strategies which utilize much tighter stops.)

 4.)
 System Trailing Stop